Here are a few frequently asked questions for our Lumen Cloud Managed Operating System Services.

 How is Managed Support different than Platform Support?

 Your Platform support options are distinct from Managed Support for a variety of reasons.
 You will find that public, platform support handles issues below the Operating System layer and some form of it is provided, regardless what flavor you choose, regardless what data center you choose.
-However, Managed Support is provided at your option within specific data centers for specific Operating Systems and Applications on CenturyLink Cloud (as well as other managed hosting products in the broader CenturyLink Product Catalog.
+However, Managed Support is provided at your option within specific data centers for specific Operating Systems and Applications on Lumen Cloud (as well as other managed hosting products in the broader Lumen Product Catalog.
 Different teams with different skills sets are required and different methods are employed by each team.

 The contact methods described above will connect you with the Managed Support teams as quickly as possible.
 If you contact the NOC for an issue regarding a Managed Server that is not related to the platform, you will be politely asked to use the aforementioned contact methods.
 If you wish to contact the Managed Support team for a platform issue, please review this support article for guidance.

 How can I remove Managed Services from a VM?

 Currently, the only way to remove Managed Services from a VM once it has been deployed is to delete the VM and to create a new server that is unmanaged.
 This process should be followed for managed operating systems as well as for managed applications.

-How can I tell my managed VMs from my unmanaged VMs in the CenturyLink Cloud Control portal?
+How can I tell my managed VMs from my unmanaged VMs in the Lumen Cloud Control portal?

-Managed VMs will be noted with an asterisk (*) in front of the server name.
-For example, *ILMHPELCTA04.
+Managed VMs will be noted with a green Lumen logo in front of the server name.
 This notation is intended to make it easier to locate managed VMs from within a list of all Cloud VMs you have created.

 My VM shows under construction in Control, but shows that the build has completed successfully?